Night Sky and Telescope Viewing

 Planets are not visible all of the time.
 They are visible at certain times of the year and is different every year.

-Venus: November 2024 to January 2025
+Venus: October 2024 to mid January 2025

 Jupiter: December 2024 to March 2025.
-Best in December 2023, Best in January 2025
+Best in January 2025, March 2026

 When is the Milky Way Visible?
 (First session):